Teachers possess the power to make their classes more engaging than ever – Join a new initiative for Living Heritage and Education by UNESCO!

 Are you a teacher looking to make the most of your local cultures in the classroom?
 If so, this is your chance to collaborate with UNESCO!

-UNESCO is inviting teachers from across the Asia-Pacific region to participate in the online course ‘Bringing Living Heritage to the Classroom in Asia-Pacific’, and to join the accompanying online seminars afterward to consult with UNESCO experts.
+UNESCO is inviting teachers from across the Asia-Pacific region to take up this three-step challenge!
+Participate in our online course ‘Bringing Living Heritage to the Classroom in Asia-Pacific’, join our webinar to consult with UNESCO experts, and create lesson plans for your own schools.
+Get a certificate in every step of this challenge!
+Up to 3 certificates in total!

-These activities will help the teachers build innovative lesson plans that use traditional wisdoms, craftsmanship, festivals and rituals in local communities as tools and materials for quality education.
+These activities will help the teachers build innovative lesson plans that use traditional wisdoms, craftsmanship, festivals and rituals in local communities as tools and materials for quality.

 So, what do we ask you to do?